jeremydaly/data-api-client/README.md

 [![npm](https://img.shields.io/npm/v/data-api-client.svg)](https://www.npmjs.com/package/data-api-client)
 [![npm](https://img.shields.io/npm/l/data-api-client.svg)](https://www.npmjs.com/package/data-api-client)

+## v2.0 BETA with support for AWS SDK v3

 The **Data API Client** is a lightweight wrapper that simplifies working with the Amazon Aurora Serverless Data API by abstracting away the notion of field values.
 This abstraction annotates native JavaScript types supplied as input parameters, as well as converts annotated response data to native JavaScript types.
 It's basically a [DocumentClient](https://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/DynamoDB/DocumentClient.html) for the Data API.
 It also exposes simplified versions of the native AWS SDK v3 `RDSDataClient` methods to make working with `async/await` or Promise chains easier AND dramatically simplifies **transactions**.

 For more information about the Aurora Serverless Data API, you can review the [official documentation](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/data-api.html) or read [Aurora Serverless Data API: An (updated) First Look](https://www.jeremydaly.com/aurora-serverless-data-api-a-first-look/) for some more insights on performance.